imkailey/JRNL/nut final.md

   - Safe practices while traveling
 - Environmental contaminants:
   - Bioaccumulation
+    - different toxins
+	- especially fish
+	- especially predator fish
+	- things like mercury
   - Pesticide residue
   - Organics (pros and cons)
+    - how regulated and monitored for different things
 - Food additives
   - Intentional vs indirect
+    - know difference, have ex of each
   - Purposes of additives
+    - what is reason
 - Water
   - Concerns about contamination
   - Bottled water